Cam Newton Award

 3. Baker Mayfield, Oklahoma and Nathan Rourke, Ohio

 Save the nitpicking for NFL Draft analysts: Lamar Jackson's college fantasy game was once again unimpeachable.
 The consensus No. 1 overall pick in summer drafts, Jackson was easily the most valuable player in college fantasy football this year.
 Again.
 Outside of Jackson, no other player averaged 35 FPPG—and Lamar finished with over 40 FPPG for the second straight year (41.6).
 While obtaining L-Jax required being lucky enough to draw 1.1, Rudolph could be had in some drafts in Round 2.
 He finished the year as CFF's No. 2 QB, averaging a shade under 35 FPPG.
 In doing so, he outperformed players who were drafted ahead of him in the summer like Quinton Flowers, Baker Mayfield, J.T.
-Barrett and Nick Fitzgerald.
+Barrett, and Nick Fitzgerald.
 I ranked Rourke No. 3 because of his absurd return on investment.
 I ranked my top-75 fantasy quarterbacks in early July—Rourke did not make the cut.
 Undrafted in CFF leagues, he turned in a top-five CFF QB season.
-He did so by rushing for 21 touchdowns, the most among CFB QBs (four more than Lamar Jackson).
+He did so by rushing for 21 touchdowns, the most among CFF QBs (four more than Lamar Jackson).
 Rourke scored 25 points or more in each of Ohio's last eight games.
-In some leagues, he swung championships.
+In some leagues, he won CFF championships.

 by Thor Nystrom